chrisbobbe/jekyll-theme-prologue/README.md

 For those unfamiliar with how Jekyll works, check out [jekyllrb.com](https://jekyllrb.com/) for all the details.

-All new sections should be added in the `_sections` folder in separate html documents.
+All new sections should be added as html documents in the `_sections` folder.
 The following variables can be set with frontmatter:
 - `title` (required)
 - `icon` (required; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
 - `order` (required; orders the sequence of sections on the page.
 The first section displays with banner.jpg.)